Sorting Stuff

 Numerical sort

-There are several ways to deal with input containing numbers:
+There are several ways to deal with input containing different kind of numbers:

 2